trushde/game-of-life/README.md

 Author: Tajrian Rushat

+* Download all files in a single folder

 Compilation:  javac *.java
 Execution:   Must use R or J or D for the program to run.
 Example Command: java Sim134 400 D